tinacms/tina.io/content/docs/getting-started/edit-content.md

 ### _initialValues_

 `initialValues` contains the data used to populate the form.
-If you do need to load data asynchronously on form creation, you'd use a function called `loadInitialValues` (we'll get to that soon).
+If you need to load data asynchronously on form creation, you can instead use a function called `loadInitialValues` (we'll get to that soon).

 ### _onSubmit_